eulphean/light-kits/README.md

 # light-kits
-C++ files for an Arduino light kit to be used for the School of the Art Institute of Chicago's Art and Technology Department to teach the basics of hardware / code to undergraduate and graduate students.
+C++ files for an Arduino light kit to be used for the School of the Art Institute of Chicago's Art and Technology Department to teach the basics of hardware / code to undergraduate and graduate students in Jan Tichy's Public Light and Space.

 ***

-## Install steps (for Students):
+## Install steps:
 1. Download the whole repository using the green *download or clone button*
 2. Open the whole folder in Arduino (make sure the folder that contains everything is called *light_kit*)
 3. <b>You would only be writing code in the *light_kit.ino file* </b> - the other files were written to make things a lot easier, and will be working their <b>magic</b> from behind the scenes.